mrbuslov/world-universities-websites-emails/README.md

 - `usa_universities.json` - unversities of the US
 - `usa_colleges.json` - colleges of the US
 - `world_universities.json` - sum of above universities n colleges + OTHER countries' universities

+Note: The project is in improvement mode.
+Not all universities have emails, working on it.